Our Lady of Fatima Parish Primary School

 The POD is a unique feature of our playground.
 We have a large shipping container that is full of clean industrial scrap that is suitable for playground games and construction.
 It is a major feature of our "Learning through play" philosophy and a much valued part of play in our school yard.

-Lunchtime Activities
+Playtime Activities